remkop/picocli-jansi-graalvm/README.md

 By including these configuration files in our JAR file, developers can simply put this JAR in the classpath when creating a native image; no command line options are necessary.

-Also, there is a problem extracting the `jansi.dll` from the native image.
+Also, when using Jansi without this library, there is a problem extracting the `jansi.dll` from the native image.
 The `org.fusesource.hawtjni.runtime.Library` (in jansi 1.18) uses non-standard system properties to determine the bitMode of the platform, and these system properties are not available in SubstrateVM (the Graal native image JVM).